A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: On doubly-periodic Floquet theory

+then $v_\ell(z)$ can be recursively solved.
+The large coupling expansion of $v(z)$ is another version of WKB expansion, see Refs.~\cite{Arscott1964} (Chapter V) and ~\cite{ErdelyiAsym} (Chapter IV) for discussions.
+In this section we show that for elliptic potentials a clearer understanding of the strong coupling spectrum can be achieved if we (1.) first get the expansion of the form (\ref{nuexpansion2}) {\em at the right critical points of the elliptic potential}, in our example the critical points are $z_*=0$ and $z_*=\mathbf{K}$, (2.) then {\em choose the correct integral contour} for $v(z)$, which combined with the Floquet theory could lead to solutions consistent with known results.
+The second point is crucial, the analytical properties of elliptic function needs careful treatment when doing contour integrals, only a particular choice of contour is compatible with the Floquet property, see the Appendix \ref{appendixcontourIJ}.

+The even terms $v_{2\ell},\ell=0,1,2,\cdots$ are total derivatives, they do not contribute in the final periodic integration (\ref{exponentmag}).
+The nonzero contributions come from $v_{2\ell-1}$, the first few are

-Then we come to the issue of relating the monodromy of wave function along period $2iK^{'}$ to the Floquet exponent $\mu$.
-According to the classical Floquet theory, the relation should be $\int v(z)dz=i\mu\times2iK^{'}=-2\mu K^{'}$.
+Then we come to the issue of relating the monodromy of wave function along period $2i\mathbf{K}^{\prime}$ to the Floquet exponent $\mu$.
+According to the classical Floquet theory, the relation should be $\int v(z)dz=i\mu\times2i\mathbf{K}^{\prime}=-2\mu\mathbf{K}^{\prime}$.
 Indeed we can use this relation as the definition of the Floquet exponent.
-However, the corresponding asymptotic spectral solution has already been obtained by a different method in \cite{Muller1966}, the result suggests that the classical Floquet theory cannot be directly applied to the period $2iK^{'}$.
-We find the correct relation between the period integral and the Floquet exponent is \be \mu=\f{1}{\pi}\int_{z_0}^{z_0+2iK^{'}}v(z)dz. \ee This modified relation is the same as that for the Lam\'{e} equation, it leads to the asymptotic solution given in (\ref{ellipsoidalJaceigenvalue2}) which is the one obtained in \cite{Muller1966}.
-We believe this is how the classical Floquet theory should be generalized for elliptic potentials, albeit at the moment we do not have a rigorous proof.
+However, the corresponding asymptotic spectral solution has already been obtained by a different method in Ref.~ \cite{Muller1966}, the result suggests that the classical Floquet theory cannot be directly applied to the period $2i\mathbf{K}^{\prime}$.
+We find the correct relation between the period integral and the Floquet exponent is

+This relation is the same as that for the Lam\'{e} equation, it leads to the asymptotic solution given in (\ref{ellipsoidalJaceigenvalue2}) which is the one obtained in Ref.~\cite{Muller1966}.
+This is another example showing how the classical Floquet theory should be generalized for elliptic potentials.